ITISWHUTITIS/cautious-octo-garbanzo/README.md

-# cautious-octo-garbanzo
+# Simple web scraping using python with scheduling timeframes.
 Side project for DE
-Simple web scraping using python